TPA All Access allows non-flyers access to Tampa International Airport’s stores, restaurants, and amenities. Find out all about it here.

 Keep in mind that specific store and restaurant hours may vary, so you may not have access to certain stores and restaurants depending on what time you use your pass.

-Head to the TPA website and schedule your trip.
-When you arrive at the airport, go to the Information Kiosk (on Level 3) of the main terminal with a valid ID.
-You’ll get your pass there.
+When you arrive at the airport, go to the Information Kiosk (on Level 3) of the main terminal between 9 am and 7 pm (depending on the time you chose) on the day you’re visiting.

 You do.
 There are short term, long term, and economy parking options available.
 You will have to pay for that.
 You can’t shop or dine and have a parking ticket validated.